printfuck/twitch-audio/README.md

 # Streamlink-audio-stream
-Twitch doesn't serve a **audio only** for developers at all.
+Twitch **doesn't serve** an **audio-only API** for developers at all.
 They are currently offering the audio-only feature only inside their app.
 This project should enable everyone to get an audio stream as fast as possible, without using the twitch-proprietary app environment.

 ## Setup
 ```